 SINGAPORE – A HIGH-DENSITY CITY WITH SPORTING CHARACTERS

-Chapter 11: The air quality factor
+Chapter 11: The Air Quality Factor

 Urban air quality will determine the fortunes of major cities over the course of this century.
 As greater importance has already been placed on environment criteria in renowned international city rankings, cities around the world feel obligated to become more transparent regarding their local concentration levels of air pollutants.
 In an attempt to increase their appeal factor and to attract large numbers of global-minded and upwardly mobile urbanites (who increasingly pay attention to top-notch quality of living ratings), numerous cities have in recent years begun to put more effort into improving their air quality.

 The environmental movement, originating in the developed countries in the 1960s and 1970s, has had a long-lasting impact on Singapore.
-Having realized in its early city planning stages that Singapore’s good air quality is crucial to attracting foreign investment, multi-national companies, foreign experts and western tourists, the city-state’s government eventually began adopting standard environmental policies and introducing largely established measures to keep its man-made air pollution at tolerable levels.
+Having realized in its early city planning stages that Singapore’s good air quality is crucial to attracting foreign investment, multi-national companies, foreign experts and western tourists, the city-state’s government eventually began adopting standard environmental policies by introducing largely established measures to keep its man-made air pollution at tolerable levels.
 Over the last decade it has also stepped up efforts to inform Singaporeans about the local air quality by delivering trustworthy up-to-date levels of air pollutants associated with health hazards.

 Annual mean concentration of PM2.5, a key air pollutant, in selected large cities worldwide.
 Compared to other Asian cities Singapore’s air quality is within acceptable levels.